-The law enforcement office MUST seize the vehicle even if the driver is not the owner of the vehicle.
-Once the vehicle is seized, it will be towed to a local towing storage facility.
-The three most frequently used towing/storage companies that have contracts with North Carolina are Eastway Wrecker, Tarheel Specialties, and Martin Edwards & Associates.
-Once the vehicles arrive at these facilities they begin accruing daily storage fees that are required to be paid by statute and cannot be waived by court order.
-Furthermore, under the N.C.G.S.
-20-28.3 expedited sales provisions, the vehicle may be forfeited prior to resolution of the criminal case and without a court order.
-If the vehicle is valued at less than $1500.00, it may be sold after ninety (90) days from seizure.
-Otherwise, a vehicle may be sold at any time the outstanding towing and storage costs exceed eighty-five (85) percent of the vehicle’s fair market value.
-The proceeds from theses are sales (after the towing/storage costs are paid) are distributed to local schools.
+The law enforcement officer MUST seize the vehicle even if the driver is not the owner of the vehicle.
+After seizing the vehicle, the officer will arrange for the vehicle to get towed to a local towing storage facility.
+The three most used towing companies that have contracts with North Carolina are Eastway Wrecker, Tarheel Specialties, and Martin Edwards & Associates.
+The vehicle starts accruing daily storage fees as soon as it arrives at the storage facility.
+These fees are required to be paid by statute and cannot be waived by court order.

-Generally, if you are not the driver of the vehicle but you are the owner of the vehicle according to DMV records, you may be able to get your vehicle back through what is commonly referred to as an ‘innocent owner petition’.
+What if you are the car owner but weren’t driving it?
+You may be able to get your vehicle back through what is referred to as an Innocent Owner Petition.
 To classify as an innocent owner you must fall into one of the following 5 categories:

-- You did not know and had no reason to know that the actual driver’s license was revoked, OR you did not know and had no reason know that the driver did not valid insurance and licensure.
+- You did not know and had no reason to know that the actual driver had a revoked license.
+Or, you did not know and had no reason know that the driver did not have valid insurance and licensure.

-- You knew that the actual driver’s license was revoked, OR you knew that the driver did not have the requisite liability insurance but you did not give the driver permission to drive the vehicle and filed a police report for unauthorized use.
+- You knew that the actual driver had a revoked license.
+Or, you knew that the driver did not have the requisite liability insurance.
+But, you did not give the driver permission to drive the vehicle and filed a police report for unauthorized use.

-- You had reported the vehicle being stolen (the actual driver stole the vehicle from you and committed the offense).
+- You reported the vehicle as stolen (the actual driver stole the vehicle from you and committed the offense).

 - Your business rents vehicles and either:

-- The driver was listed as authorized user but you had no actual knowledge of driver’s license revocation; or
+- The driver was as an authorized user but you had no actual knowledge of the driver’s license revocation.

-- Your business leases motor vehicles and you held legal title to said vehicle, and did not know at the time of lease that the driver’s license was revoked.
+- Your business leases motor vehicles and you held legal title to the said vehicle.
+But, you did not know at the time of lease that the driver had a revoked license.

 Another important consideration pertains to timing.
-Under N.C.G.S.
-20-28.3(m), the district court in the applicable county is required to try cases involving Driving While Impaired vehicle forfeitures on the arresting officer’s next court date or within 30 days of the offense, whichever comes first.
-This statutorily expedited trial procedure is atypical for most DWI cases, which can take months, and even years to resolve.
-Furthermore, the statute provides narrow carve outs for continuances by the State, and this is potentially beneficial for persons charged of this offense.
-The Dummit Fradin Driving While Impaired practice team has successfully disposed of DWI cases in this early stage because the State has failed to adhere to the statutory procedure.
-Contact the Dummit Fradin Driving While Impaired practice team today.
+N.C.G.S.
+20-28.3(m) requires the district court to try cases involving DWI vehicle forfeitures on the arresting officer’s next court date or within 30 days of the offense, whichever comes first.
+This statutorily expedited trial procedure is atypical for most DWI cases.
+DWI cases can take months, and even years to resolve.
+Further, the statute provides narrow opportunities for continuances by the State.
+This is potentially beneficial for persons charged of this offense.
+Our DWI practice team has disposed of DWI cases in this early stage because the State has failed to adhere to the statutory procedure.